-After 1000 km (600 mi) of operation, be sure to replace the final gear oil.
+After 1000 km (600 mi) of operation, the engine oil must be changed and the oil strainer cleaned.

-1000 km (600 mi) and beyond

-Avoid prolonged full throttle operation.
-Vary speeds occasionally.
+1000 km (600 mi) and beyondAvoid prolonged full-throttle operation.
+Vary the speed occasionally.

 If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the vehicle.
 Parking